-Application De efinition Rules_GLRAPPL_7.3_000000 00000000000 ≚×

-Application: DW •

-Description: Description: Dean of Women Application System: S 🔽 Delete All

-Applicatior ı Level Rules

-'(' Data Element Operator Value ')' AND / OR

-SF PBPERS_SEX • •

-× •

-×

-Lesson: Defining an Application with Application-Level Rules (Continued)

-Step Action
+Follow these steps to define an application.

-1 Access the Application Definition Rules Form (GLRAPPL).

-2 Click the Search icon next to the Application field to view the List of Values.

-3 Review the list of applications already defined.

-4 Click the Cancel icon to return to GLRAPPL.

-5 Enter an application code using your last and first initial and the characters DW,

-indicating Dean of Women in the Application field.
+- 1. Access the Application Definition Rules Form (GLRAPPL). - 2.
+Click the Search icon next to the Application field to view the List of Values. - 3.
+Review the list of applications already defined. - 4.
+Click the Cancel icon to return to GLRAPPL. - 5.
+Enter an application code using your last and first initial and the characters DW, indicating Dean of Women in the Application field.

-Example: Mary Smith would enter SM_DW

-Example.
-Wary Shiftin would enter Sin_DW.

 Note: Each participant must create a unique code.

-6 Perform a Next Block function.

-7 Enter a description for your application in the Description field.
+- 6. Perform a Next Block function. - 7.
+Enter a description for your application in the Description field.

-Example : Dean of Women Application.
+Example: Dean of Women Application.

-8 Double-click in the System field and select an appropriate value, for example, S
+8. Double-click in the System field and select an appropriate value, for example, S (Student).

-(Student).

-Note : The System field identifies the Banner System associated with the application.

-This indicator updates information displayed on the Mail Query Form (GUIMAIL) when
+Note: The System field identifies the Banner System associated with the application.
+This indicator updates information displayed on the Mail Query Form (GUIMAIL) when letters are printed.

-0 Derform a Next Plack function

-9 Click the Second icon in the Dules block to access the Object Inquiry
+- 9. Perform a Next Block function. - 10.
+Click the Search icon in the Rules block to access the Object Inquiry Form (GLIOBJT). - 11.
+Search through the objects listed to find:

-10 Form (GLIOBIT)

-11 Search through the objects listed to find:

-11 Object Women
+Object Women

 Description Select Women

-12 Double-click in the Object field to return the following information to the Rules block:
+- 12. Double-click in the Object field to return the following information to the Rules block:

-Data Element SPBPERS_SEX
+- Data Element SPBPERS_SEX

-Operator =
+- Operator =

-Value 'F'
+- Value 'F'

-13 Click the Save icon.
+- 13. Click the Save icon.

-14 Click the Exit icon.
+- 14. Click the Exit icon.

-Step Action 15 Access the Application Inquiry Form (GLIAPPL).
-Note: Note that the new application is displayed 16 Click the Exit icon.
+- 15. Access the Application Inquiry Form (GLIAPPL).

+Note: Note that the new application is displayed.